 - Grill on the BBQ or, if using an oven, broil (on a broiler pan) for about 15 minutes.
 During the BBQ or broiling process, turn over every 5 minutes and brush with the remaining marinade to increase juiciness.

-For the grilled vegetables, we like mushrooms, bell peppers, cauliflower and tomatoes.
+You can serve with grilled vegetables like mushrooms, bell peppers, cauliflower and tomatoes.
 Toss with 1 Tbsp. olive oil and salt and pepper to taste.
-Marinate for at least 1 hour before grilling or broiling.
+Marinate for at least 1 hour before also grilling or broiling.

 - Prep Time: 8 hours

 - Cuisine: Iranian/Persian

 Keywords: Vegan, Plant-Based, Persian, Iranian, kabob, vegetarian, Chicken, joojoeh

 One thought on “Vegan Persian Joojeh Kabob (Chick’n Kabob)”